bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 * [ ] Build a page of your choosing from the navigation items.
 Come up with content and images that fit the theme.
 * [v] Introduce CSS animations to your site.
-* [ ] Build a contact page and create a form with several inputs of your choosing
+* [v] Build a contact page and create a form with several inputs of your choosing
 * [v] Add responsive breakpoints to your code by using media queries